N6RFM/psws-drf-tid-tools/README.md

 **A Python pipeline for analyzing Traveling Ionospheric Disturbances (TIDs) from HamSCI Grape Digital RF I/Q recordings.**

-Given Doppler-vs-time data from a few HamSCI Grape DRF or WSPRDaemon (https://hamsci.org) stations recording the same WWV carrier, this toolkit lets you:
+Given Doppler-vs-time data from a several HamSCI Grape DRF or WSPRDaemon (https://hamsci.org) stations recording the same WWV carrier, this toolkit lets you:

 - find which other stations were on the air during your event of interest